-Experiment 1
+3. Experiment 1

-In Experiment 1, we investigated whether popularity affects people's curiosity in a situation with impoverished information (that is, one with few additional cues, and limited information relative to informants), and whether a shift in curiosity affects the information people subsequently choose to reveal.
-The experiment tested the following predictions: (1) Participants will report greater curiosity about popular questions relative to unpopular questions; and (2) Participants will be more likely to reveal the full questions and answers for popular questions relative to unpopular questions.
+In Experiment 1, we investigated whether popularity affects people's curiosity in a situation with impoverished information (i.e., one with few additional cues, and limited information relative to informants), and whether a shift in curiosity affects the information people subsequently choose to reveal.
+The experiment tested the following predictions: (a) Participants will report greater curiosity about popular questions relative to unpopular questions; and (b) Participants will be more likely to reveal the full questions and answers for popular questions relative to unpopular questions.